Uganda–Tanzania War: Fall of Kampala and end of the war

 The day after the closing of the Moshi Conference the Libyan ambassador to Tanzania passed Nyerere a note from Gaddafi, which threatened Libyan military involvement on Amin's behalf if Tanzania did not withdraw its troops from Ugandan territory in 24 hours.
 Nyerere was surprised by the ultimatum, since he knew that Libyan soldiers had fought with the Ugandans at Lukaya.
 He broadcast a message over radio, declaring that while Gaddafi's threat added "new dimensions" to the war, it did not alter Tanzania's view of Amin.
 Four days later Gaddafi, in an attempt to intimidate Nyerere, ordered a Tupolev Tu-22 bomber to attack a fuel depot in Mwanza.
-The bomber missed its target and instead struck a game preserve.
+The bomber missed its target and instead struck a game reserve.
 Tanzanian jets retaliated by attacking fuel depots in Kampala, Jinja, and Tororo.

 In early April Tanzanian forces began to concentrate their efforts on weakening the Ugandan position in Kampala.
 By this point, the Uganda Army had mostly disintegrated.
 Diplomats believed that only the soldiers of Nubian and Sudanese origin remained loyal, while Amin's regime held onto power thanks to the Libyan support.
 The New York Times reporter John Darnton estimated that just 2,500 Uganda Army soldiers remained loyal.
 Tanzanian commanders had originally assumed that Amin would station the bulk of his remaining forces in the capital, and their initial plans called for a direct attack on the city.
 But from the high ground in Mpigi they could see the Entebbe peninsula, where there was a high volume of Libyan air traffic and a large contingent of Ugandan and Libyan soldiers.
 If the TPDF seized Kampala before securing the town of Entebbe, TPDF positions in Kampala would be vulnerable to a flanking attack.
 Taking Entebbe would cut off Uganda's Libyan reinforcements and permit an assault on the capital from the south.
 Thus, Musuguri ordered the 208th Brigade to seize the peninsula.
 The TPDF set up artillery and subjected the town to a light, three-day bombardment.
 Amin was at the Entebbe State House at the time but fled via helicopter to Kampala.
 His departure instigated the flight of many Ugandan troops, but the Libyans remained.